NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/atlantic_city/asset_representation.rst

 The flood loss model in HAZUS focuses on a collection of attributes, some of which are already defined in the building inventory (number of stories and occupancy type as defined in :ref:`lbl-testbed_AC_asset_representation_building_classification`), while other building inventory fields like first floor elevation require adjustment.
-The new or adjusted attributes required for the flood model are itemised in :numref:`flood_attri` with their possible assignments (values, terms) and the ruleset developed to make those assignments.
+The new or adjusted attributes required for the flood model are itemized in :numref:`flood_attri` with their possible assignments (values, terms) and the ruleset developed to make those assignments.
 Note that these attributes are generally not time evolving, with the exception of considering if the building was constructed after Flood Insurance Rate Maps (FIRMs) were adopted (date varies by municipality).
 The corresponding